xeedxendrome/lyricsearcher/README.md

 ## How to use
-- Type the lyric in the search pannel.
+- Type the lyric in the search panel.
 - Then click on the Get Track Lyrics button.
-- To view full lyric,click on the View Lyric button on the song.
+- To view full lyric, click on the View Lyric button on the song.

 <div align="center">
     <img src="/screenshots/ba1.png" width="400px"</img>